Hypertufa Grots

 If it’s too dry it won’t stick together, and crumble, and if it’s too wet, it will slump off your pipe mold.

-Here's how to make Hypertufa Grots
+Here's one way to make Hypertufa Grots

 Put a length of black plastic sewer pipe or other cylinder into a plastic bag – this is the mold.